BizarrePenguin/rub-archaeologie-latex/rub-archaeologie/README.md

-# `rub-archaeologie` - Class for the archaeology institute at Ruhr University Bochum
+# `rub-archaeologie` - Class for the Institute of Archaeological Studies at Ruhr University Bochum

-A LaTeX class implementing the guidelines on scientific writing of the archaeology institute at Ruhr University Bochum.
+A LaTeX class implementing the guidelines on scientific writing of the Institute of Archaeological Studies at Ruhr University Bochum.

 ## Author